DIY Non-Toxic BBQ Grill Cleaner Spray

-Father’s Day is coming up June 17, and I don’t know about you, but my dad is not an easy man to shop for.
+I don’t know about you, but my dad is not an easy man to shop for.
 He hasn’t bought a new outfit since 1972 (and has no desire for someone else to do it for him), he already owns every techy gadget on the planet, and I’m pretty sure he alone keeps Bass Pro Shops in business.

 If you want to go big and get a brand new grill for your lucky man, I have the Weber Genesis II from Home Depot and love it!
 If you don’t have the space or budget for an outdoor grill, you can achieve a similar effect in a stovetop grill like Lodge’s Cast Iron Square Grill Pan.

 So, why is it important to clean your grill in the first place?